beancount/ledger2beancount/docs/manual.md

 `open` statements using the `account_open_date` variable as the opening date.
 The `note` is used as the `description`.

+Unlike ledger, beancount requires declarations for all account names.
+If an account was not declared in your ledger file but used, ledger2beancount will automatically create an `open` statement in beancount.
+You can turn this off by setting `automatic_declarations` to `false`.
+This is useful if you have include files and run ledger2beancount several times since different `open` statements for the same account will result in an error from beancount.

 ledger2beancount replaces ledger account names with valid beancount accounts and therefore performs the following transformations
 automatically: